cmndcntrlcyber/btpi-cti/docs/admin-guide.md

 Cortex configuration files are located in the `configs/cortex/` directory.
 The main configuration file is `application.conf`.

-### MISP Administration

-#### User Management

-1. Log in to MISP as an administrator
-2. Go to "Administration" > "Add User"
-3. Fill in the user details
-4. Set the user's role and permissions
-5. Click "Submit" to create the user

-#### Organization Management

-1. Go to "Administration" > "Add Organization"
-2. Fill in the organization details
-3. Click "Submit" to create the organization

-#### Sharing Configuration

-1. Go to "Administration" > "Server Settings" > "MISP Settings"
-2. Configure the sharing settings
-3. Click "Submit" to save the settings

-#### Configuration

-MISP configuration files are located in the `configs/misp/` directory.

 ### GRR Administration

 #### User Management